MotivationalModelling/mm-local-editor/README.md

 ### 1. Prerequisites

 You will need to have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed on the computer before you can start the React installation process.
-It is recommended that you choose a version higher than [v18.20.4](https://nodejs.org/en/download/package-manager).
+It is recommended that you choose a version higher than [v20.20.0](https://nodejs.org/en/download/package-manager) or v18.18.0.

 ### 1.1 [Optional]
 It is  recommended that you install [node version manager (NVM)](https://github.com/nvm-sh/nvm) as a tool for installing Nodejs, npm, and for managing Node versions on your device.
 For detailed instructions, visit: